 Winlaton, in Nunawading, was established in 1956 as the main state-run institution for adolescent girls.
-Previously (from 1951 to 1953) the building was a Home, also called Winlaton, run by the Mission of St James and St John for women with venereal diseases.
+Previously (from 1951 to 1953) the building was a Home, also called Winlaton, run by the Mission of St James and St John.
 Winlaton Juvenile School received its first placements in 1956.
 Many female juvenile offenders were committed to Winlaton by the courts; however, throughout its history Winlaton housed many girls and young women who had not committed a crime.
 Winlaton had a training school, and by 1959 it also housed a reception centre (Winbirra) and a hostel (Leawarra).
 In 1991 it was renamed the Nunawading Youth Residential Service.

 The Winlaton home run by the Mission of St James and St John from 1951 was taken over by the Children's Welfare Department in 1953.
 That year, the Department's annual report stated that: